-The Higher Education Act of 1998 passed new provisions governing what must happen to a student’s federal student aid if he or she completely withdraws from school in any semester.
-The policy governs all federal grant and loan programs, including Federal Pell Grant, Federal SEOG, Federal Direct Loans (both subsidized and unsubsidized) and Federal Plus Loans to parents.
+The Higher Education Act of 1998 passed new provisions governing what must happen to a student’s federal student aid if they completely withdraw from school in any semester.
+The policy governs all federal grant and loan programs, including Federal Pell Grant, Federal SEOG, Federal Direct Loans (both subsidized and unsubsidized), and Federal Plus Loans to parents.
 Southern Vermont College institutional funding (SVC grants/scholarships) are not governed by this policy.
 Instead, they are prorated in accordance with the tuition charge for which the withdrawing student is responsible.

 In general, students “earn” their financial aid awards directly in proportion to the number of days of the semester attended.
 If a student completely withdraws from school during a semester, the school must calculate, according to a specific formula, the portion of the total scheduled financial assistance the student has earned and is, therefore, entitled to receive up to the time of withdrawal.
-If a student receives more assistance than the student earns, the unearned excess funds must be returned to the source from which they came.
+If a student receives more assistance than they earn, the unearned excess funds must be returned to the source from which it came.

-If a student has completed more than 60% of the semester, he or she has earned 100% of their aid.
-If the student withdraws from the College (either officially or unofficially) before completing 60% of the semester, he or she may have to repay any unearned federal monies that were already disbursed.
+If a student has completed more than 60% of the semester, they have earned 100% of their aid.
+If the student withdraws from the College (either officially or unofficially) before completing 60% of the semester, they may have to repay any unearned federal monies that were already disbursed.
 The Financial Aid Office will determine the date corresponding to the 60% completion of each semester, and examples of the Title IV Refund Formula results will be available by contacting the Financial Aid Office.

-A student’s withdrawal date will be determined by the College as the date the student began the College’s withdrawal process, or the date the student officially notified the College of the intent to withdraw; or the student’s last date of attendance at an academically-related event as documented by the College.
+A student’s withdrawal date will be determined by the College as the date they began the College’s withdrawal process, or the date they officially notified the College of the intent to withdraw, or the student’s last date of attendance at an academically-related event as documented by the College.

 TREATMENT OF TITLE IV AID WHEN A STUDENT WITHDRAWS AS NOTED IN THE FEDERAL STUDENT AID (FSA) HANDBOOK, 2015-2016 VOLUME 5 WITHDRAWALS AND THE RETUIRN OF TITLE IV FUNDS

-The law specifies how your school must determine the amount of Title IV program assistance that you earn if you withdraw from school.
+The law specifies how the school must determine the amount of Title IV program assistance that the student earns if they withdraw from school.
 The Title IV programs at Southern Vermont College that are covered by this law are: Federal Pell Grants, Direct Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).

-Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
-If you withdraw during your payment period or period of enrollment (your school can define these for you and tell you which one applies to you), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
-If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/ or you.
+Though the student’s aid is posted to their account at the start of each period, funds are earned as they complete the period.
+If the student withdraws during their payment period or period of enrollment (the school can define these and tell the student which one applies to them), the amount of Title IV program assistance that the student has earned up to that point is determined by a specific formula.
+If the student received (or the school or parent received on the student’s behalf) less assistance than the amount that the student earned, they may be able to receive those additional funds.
+If the student received more assistance than was earned, the excess funds must be returned by the school and/or the student.

-If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
+If the student did not receive all of the funds was earned, they may be due a post-withdrawal disbursement.

-If your post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
-Your school may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
-The school needs your permission to use the post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission (some schools ask for this when you enroll), you will be offered the funds.
-However, it may it may be in your best interest to allow the school to keep the funds to reduce your debt at the school.
+If the student’s post-withdrawal disbursement includes loan funds, the school must get their permission before it can disburse them.
+The student may choose to decline some or all of the loan funds so that they don’t incur additional debt.
+Their school may automatically use all or a portion of the student’s post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
+The school needs the student’s permission to use the post-withdrawal grant disbursement for all other school charges.
+If the student does not give their permission (some schools ask for this when a student enrolls), they will be offered the funds.
+However, it may it may be in the student’s best interest to allow the school to keep the funds to reduce their debt at the school.

 2. the entire amount of excess funds.

-Any loan funds that you must return, you (or your parent for a Direct PLUS Loan) repay in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
+Any loan funds that the student must return, they (or their parent for a Direct PLUS Loan) repay in accordance with the terms of the promissory note.
+That is, the student makes scheduled payments to the holder of the loan over a period of time.

-The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
-Therefore, you may still owe funds to the school to cover unpaid institutional charges.
-Your school may also charge you for any Title IV program funds that the school was required to return.
-Review your school’s refund policy.
+The requirements for Title IV program funds when the student withdraws are separate from any refund policy that their school may have.
+Therefore, the student may still owe funds to the school to cover unpaid institutional charges.
+The student’s school may also charge them for any Title IV program funds that the school was required to return.
+The student should review the school’s refund policy.